Koushikphy/CheatSheets/Linux/compression.md

 ```bash
 xz -k -6 -T 3 --verbose <file>
 ```
-`xz` supports parallel processing, use it wtih `-T 3` with 3 being number of processor.
+`xz` supports parallel processing, use it with `-T 3` with 3 being number of processor.

 For best possible compression use https://github.com/ckolivas/lrzip